-Petition to President of the United States, Mitch McConnell, Daniel Donovan, Debbie Wasserman Schultz, Trey Gowdy, Kevin McCarthy, Maxine Waters, Eleanor Norton, Paul Cook, Elijah Cummings, Darrell Issa, Don Young, Louie Gohmert, Lucille Roybal-Allard, Theodore Yoho, Tulsi Gabbard, Adam Schiff, Fred Upton, Eliot Engel, Barbara Lee, Nydia Velazquez, John Garamendi, Joe Courtney, Steny Hoyer, Luis Gutierrez, Eric Swalwell, Mike Honda, Jackie Speier, Keith Ellison, Scott Peters, Sheila Jackson Lee
+Petition to President of the United States, Mitch McConnell, Debbie Wasserman Schultz, Trey Gowdy, Kevin McCarthy, Maxine Waters, Paul Cook, Darrell E. Issa, Don Young, Louie Gohmert, Lucille Roybal-Allard, Ted Yoho, Tulsi Gabbard, Adam Schiff, John Garamendi, Joe Courtney, Steny H. Hoyer, Luis V. Gutierrez, Eric Swalwell, Jackie Speier

 Ban Child Sex Dolls